 Agitation: I bet you are feeling less than amazing right now.

-Cross promotion is a marketing tactic where you target the promotion another of a related product or service to your customers.
+Cross-promotion is a marketing tactic where you target the promotion of a related product or service to your customers.

-Fitness queen Kayla Istines (who has made a nice chunk of change off of me personally, by the way) uses PAS and a 10% discount to cross-promote a foam roller.
+Fitness queen Kayla Istines (who’s made a nice chunk of change from me, by the way) uses PAS and a 10% discount to cross-promote a foam roller.

 8. Mack Weldon

-No matter what the email occasion is, focus on the audience, not yourself.
+No matter what the occasion for your email campaign is, focus on the audience, not yourself.

 I know what you might be thinking: “But it’s OUR birthday!?”

 That’s why the customers get all the presents.
 But don’t worry!
-With an email like this one you still do too (spoiler alert—you get the customers).
+With a great marketing email like this one, you still do, too (spoiler alert—you get the customers).